johnsimpsen/Complex_Number_Calculator/README.txt

 Complex Number Calculator by John Simpsen

+Calculate various arithmetic and comparison operators on real and complex numbers

 Input Instructions:
 inputs must be in the format <exp1><operator><exp2>
 expressions must be in the format <real><operator><imaginary>